Timmehh90/Etch-a-Sketch/README.md

   iterate over it by using forEach
 - You can pass on a css variable from javascript to css by using **document.documentElement.style.setProperty("--grid-size", input)**
+- You can change the checkbox tick color by using **accent-color** parameter